myspc-development/art-test/docs/admin/admin-widget-editor-guide.md

 - Launch the editor under **ArtPulse → Settings → Widget Editor**
 - Drag and drop widgets to build role-specific dashboards
 - Save or reset layouts for each role
+- 🔗 View available widgets and role visibility in the [Widget Matrix](../widgets/widget-matrix-reference.md)

 > 💬 *Found something outdated?
 [Submit Feedback](../feedback.md)*